Comparison of Charles Proxy, Fiddler, Wireshark and Proxyman

 Which application is for you?

-It is hard to decide whether each application is good or bad as it depends a lot on our preferences.
-In a nutshell:
+It is hard to decide whether each application is good or bad as it depends a lot on developers' preferences.

-- If you are a hacker/senior developer/security developer who need a full-set proxy tools to dig deep into the network level, Wireshark might be your go-to option.
+If you are a hacker/security developer who need a full-set proxy tools to dig deep into the network level, Wireshark and Fiddler might be your go-to option.

 Proxyman is a high-performance macOS app, which enables developers to view HTTP/HTTPS requests from apps and domains on iOS device, iOS Simulator and Android devices.